linode/docs/docs/email/clients/retrieve-email-using-getmail.md

     arguments = ("-f", "%(sender)")
     ~~~

-In this example, when getmail retrieves mail, it is passed to `procmail` for additional filtering rather than delivered directly to a Maildir.
+In this example, when getmail retrieves mail, it is passed to `procmail` for additional filtering rather than delivering directly to a Maildir.
 Procmail, like other mail delivery agents (MDAs) performs additional filtering after mail has been retrieved and before it is delivered to a users' mail store.
 You may use getmail with any MDA of your choice.

 ### Check Multiple Email Accounts

-If you want to retrieve mail from more than one server, create a getmail configuration file for each server that you need to download email from.
-Then, when you call getmail, issue the command in the following form.
+If you want to retrieve mail from more than one server, create a getmail configuration file for each server from which you need to download email.
+Then, when you call getmail, issue the command in the following form:

     getmail --rcfile getmailrc0 --rcfile getmailrc1 --rcfile /home/foreman/mail/getmailrc

 You can specify as many `rcfiles` as you like on the command line in this format.
 If a path is not specified getmail assumes the files are located in the `~/.getmail/` directory.
 In the above example, the files `getmailrc0` and `getmailrc1` are located in the `~/.getmail/` directory.

 The final file is located in the `/home/foreman/mail` directory and is specified with an absolute path.
 In this manner you may specify as many accounts as you need, and organize your configuration files with whatever system makes the most sense in context of your deployment.

 ### Check Email Regularly Using Cron